AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/security/configure-security-preferences.md

 # Configure system security preferences

 <!--
-<p style="color: #ff1493;" data-mc-conditions="QuicksilverOrClassic.Draft mode">**DON'T DELETE, DRAFT OR HIDE THIS ARTICLE.
-IT IS LINKED TO THE PRODUCT, THROUGH THE CONTEXT SENSITIVE HELP LINKS. **</p>
+DON'T DELETE, DRAFT OR HIDE THIS ARTICLE.
+IT IS LINKED TO THE PRODUCT, THROUGH THE CONTEXT SENSITIVE HELP LINKS.</p>
 -->

 >[!IMPORTANT]